By DAVE KOLPACK and MIKE BALSAMO

 Uhde was found in the basement of the home with a self-inflicted gunshot wound, following attempts by police to negotiate with him.
 Uhde is hospitalized in critical condition, DOJ officials said.

-Wisconsin Attorney General Josh Kaul on Friday said the shooting appeared to be a “targeted act” and that the gunman had selected targets who were “part of the judicial system.”
+Wisconsin Attorney General Josh Kaul on Friday said the shooting appeared to be a “targeted act” and that the gunman had selected people who were “part of the judicial system.”

 But investigators believe the gunman also may have planned to target other government officials and found a list in his vehicle that contained the names of several other prominent elected leaders, a law enforcement official said.
 The other targets on the list, which mentioned Roemer, included Evers, McConnell and Whitmer, the official said.